36 Content Writing Tools to Take You from Good to Great

 Take some time to write better and practice daily writing.

-In academic circles, plagiarism is one of the most serious offenses.
+In academic and business circles, plagiarism is one of the most serious offenses.
 Online, plagiarizing someone else’s work, intentionally or inadvertently, can lead to Google flagging or penalizing your website and giving it a low ranking.
-In order to keep your content as original as possible, use Plagiarism Detect.
+To keep your content as original as possible, use Copyscape.

-Although this online similarity finder was created for educators and students, it can also be of great help to content writers.
-Unplag checks your texts across Internet sources or compares two or more documents or folders against each other.
+Unicheck is the essential software for keeping texts original.
+It works fast and scans submitted files across a real-time web index (4.75+ billion pages), open access repositories, journals, and documents stored in your account.
+Although this online similarity finder is for educators and students, it can also be of great help to content writers.
+Unicheck (Unplag) checks your texts across Internet sources or compares two or more documents or folders against each other.
 This way you avoid copying someone’s words by accident and also prevent self-plagiarism.
-The tool highlights duplication and generates reports with links to original sources.
-Unplag applies a mask spotting text matches from the original source.
-This will help you find what needs citing or changing fast.
+The tool highlights duplication and generates reports with links to sources.
+Unicheck (Unplag) applies a mask spotting text matches from the source.
+The links will help you find what needs citing or changing fast.

 Power Thesaurus is a free thesaurus app which doesn’t feature any ads, because it is crowdsourced, which will instantly make it one of your favorite tools.
 On top of that, its user interface is very streamlined and elegant, and the app itself is always keeping up with all the latest developments in linguistics.